Sectorial operator

 In mathematics, more precisely in operator theory, a sectorial operator is a linear operator on a Banach space whose spectrum in an open sector in the complex plane and whose resolvent is uniformly bounded from above outside any larger sector.
 Such operators might be unbounded.

-Sectorial operators have applications in the theory of elliptic and parabolic partial differential equations.
+Sectorial operators have applications in the theory of elliptic and parabolic partial differential equations, as they arise as generators of analytic semigroups.

 Definition

 Let $(X,\|\cdot\|)$ be a Banach space.
 Let $A$ be a (not necessarily bounded) linear operator on $X$ and $\sigma(A)$ its spectrum.